 The charities team at BDB Pitmans is ably led by Penny Chapman.
 The broad practice is skilled at advising on a myriad of issues, from reputation management matters to legal disputes, charity registrations and judicial reviews.
 Jonathan Brinsden has considerable expertise in a number of specialised areas, including cross-border transactions, social impact investment, charity sector collaborations with the private sector and NHS charity regulation.
-Simon Weil has particular expertise in advising on philanthropy and the resolution of potentially contentious issues arising out of wills, trusts and the co-ownership of property for charities and individuals.
 Nicola Evans is another key figure in the practice.